Ayman-A7/ai-lead-qualification-system/README.md

 Manually reviewing every lead is slow, inconsistent, and causes high-value prospects to wait too long.

-This workflow automatically validates, qualifies, prioritizes, routes, and logs every inbound lead using AI.

 An intelligent lead qualification workflow built with **n8n**, **Google Gemini AI**, **Airtable**, and **Slack**.

 The workflow automatically validates incoming leads, eliminates duplicates, scores lead quality using AI, assigns priorities, routes leads to the appropriate team, and logs every execution for monitoring and auditing.